statisticalbiotechnology/cb2030/questions/clustering.md

   > You are not guaranteed to do so.

 ## Benchmarking clusterings
-1. When achieving clusters based on a specific method (say i.e. k-means clustering or Gaussian Mixture Models) how sure are we in the end result of the separation of the different clusters?
+1. *I:* When achieving clusters based on a specific method (say i.e. k-means clustering or Gaussian Mixture Models) how sure are we in the end result of the separation of the different clusters?
 For very simple and separated data points in a sample we can be fairly certain in our result just by the looking at the different clusters achieved by these algorithms, however, say that we now have a very dense population of data points in our sample.
 How can we estimate (or give scores) of how well the algorithms have performed in separating the data points in different clusters?
 > One might benchmark based on labeled examples.

 ## Supervised vs. Unsupervised ML